w3c/guide/process/pas-transposition-process.md

   * [Alignment of W3C Editorial guidelines with ISO Directives (part 2) expressed in SD9](https://lists.w3.org/Archives/Team/team-liaisons/2025Jun/0003.html)

-* W3C prepares the submission package according to instructions of SD9 and other considerations discussed with the PAS Mentor.
+* W3C prepares the submission package according to the instructions of SD9 and other considerations discussed with the PAS Mentor.
 The submission package includes:

-  * An A4 Microsoft Word copy of our HTML-based, with:
+  * An A4 Microsoft Word copy of our HTML-based document, with:

     * Consistent formatting,

-    * Internal links pointing to the Word document itself instead of the W3C spec (including ToC, definitions, URI fragments, etc)
+    * Internal links pointing to the Word document itself instead of the online W3C specification (including ToC, definitions, URI fragments, etc.).

-  * An explanatory report
+  * An explanatory report.

-  * An A4 PDF copy of the specification that was previously converted to Microsoft Word
+  * An A4 PDF copy of the specification that was previously converted to Microsoft Word.

-  * If the specification contains any graphics, each of them should be provided as a separate asset
+  * If the specification contains any graphics, each of them should be provided as a separate asset.

-  For more details about a submission package, W3C Staff can review [2025/12/ISO-submission-package-wcag-22-20241212/](https://cvsweb.w3.org/Team/WWW/2025/12/ISO-submission-package-wcag-22-20241212/).
+  For more details about a submission package, W3C Staff can review [`2025/12/ISO-submission-package-wcag-22-20241212/`](https://cvsweb.w3.org/Team/WWW/2025/12/ISO-submission-package-wcag-22-20241212/).

 * W3C sends the submission package to the JTC1 Secretariat (Lisa Rajchel) as expressed by our PAS Mentor